Entry Level Jobs with Visa Sponsorship

 Check employer E-Verify enrollment before applying

-OPT and STEM OPT employers must be enrolled in E-Verify.
-Applying to a non-enrolled employer means you can't start work legally on OPT, regardless of what the offer letter says.
+STEM OPT employers must be enrolled in E-Verify.
+The 24-month STEM extension is contingent on E-Verify enrollment, so applying to a non-enrolled employer means you can't extend beyond your initial 12-month OPT, regardless of what the offer letter says.

 Look up prevailing wage before negotiating your offer